-1. Install Holding Fixture J-8763-02 on transmission and place into Holding Tool base J-3289-20 with converter facing up (fig. 2N).
+1. Place transmission in Holding Fixture J-3289-01 and Adapters J-9506 (fig. 2PG).

 NOTE: Cleanliness is an important factor in the overhaul of the transmission.
 Before attempting any disassembly operation, the exterior of the case should be thoroughly cleaned to prevent the possibility of dirt entering the transmission internal mechanism.
-During disassembly, all parts should be thoroughly cleaned in cleaning fluid and then air dried.
-Wiping cloths or rags should not be used to dry parts.
+During disassembly, all parts should be thoroughly cleaned in cleaning fluid and then